on plugins and macOS

 If you are experiencing difficulty running igorski.nl plugins on macOS, the underlying reason might be that the application is denied execution (by a built-in security program known as Gatekeeper) because the plugins are not signed with a developer certificate.
 This has been around for a while but since macOS Big Sur, security has tightened.

 I don't care, TL;DR tell me how to install.

 So why don't you have this developer certificate thing?

-Being able to get an Apple certified developer certificate requires one to sign up to any of the Apple Developer programs, with the lowest membership program costing US$99, per year... regardless of whether applications aren't distributed through the App Stores or whether they are free of charge. igorski.nl is currently not eligible for Apples fee waiver.
+Being able to get an Apple certified developer certificate requires one to sign up to any of the Apple Developer programs, with the lowest membership program costing US$99, per year... regardless of whether applications are distributed through the App Stores or not and whether they are free of charge. igorski.nl is currently not eligible for Apples fee waiver.

 While the amount itself won't exactly break the bank, as a recurring fee it is substantial enough to be considered too much given that all igorski software is distributed for free.